awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-data.rst

             isUpdate = false;
         }

-With the following constnts and statement that establishes an :code:`AsyncQueryHandler`, which provides a wrapper to make the calls run on a non-UI thread asynchronously. :
+With the following constants and statement that establishes an :code:`AsyncQueryHandler`, which provides a wrapper to make the calls run on a non-UI thread asynchronously:

 .. code-block:: java